noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [...Are you looking for a fight, cause I’m buying it.
 Lillywood.]

 “All right.
-Apparently, just talking to you isn’t enough ...
+Apparently, just talking to you isn’t enough...
 Let’s change places.”

 [I’m right behind you!]